BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: It may seem like a tiny number, but by making it affect gears and skills each stack now has slightly greater effect than the one before it.
 It ends up being notably stronger than 25% at 100 stacks.

-25/50 Low-Health Kill - Increased damage bonus to 100%.
+25/50 Low-Health Kill - Increased damage bonus to 60% and increased the low-health threshold to 50%.

-ASE Life Steal - Reduced to 1.5%, reduced duration to 10 seconds.
+ASE Life Steal - Reduced to 1.5% and reduced duration to 10 seconds.

 ASE Health Regen - Improved to 5%.